Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 These are accessible by using problem-specific operators.
 Another use-case is the implementation in a larger quantum program.

-Non-hermitian matrices and matrices with dimensions other than :math:`2^{n}` are automatically expanded to hermitian matrices and next higher dimension :math:`2^{n}`, respectively.
+When HHL is executed using a dictionary non-hermitian matrices and matrices with dimensions other than :math:`2^{n}` are automatically expanded to hermitian matrices and next higher dimension :math:`2^{n}`, respectively.
 The returned result of the HHL algorithm for expanded matrices will be truncated.
-In case no expansion is wanted the following parameters can be set accordingly:

 -  A Boolean indicating whether or not to truncate matrix and result vector from dimension :math:`2^{n}` to dimension given by ``orig_size`` by simply cutting off entries with larger indices.
-This parameter is set to ``True`` if ``HHL`` is executed using the dictionary approach and the input does not have dimension :math:`2^{n}`.
+This parameter is set to ``True`` if HHL is executed using the dictionary approach and the input does not have dimension :math:`2^{n}`.

    .. code:: python